rmirskov/pet_lamoda_db/README.md

-Extracting data from the lamoda-online-shop (https://www.lamoda.ru/)\n Inserting the extracted data into the database (PostgreSQL)\n to be continued...
+Extracting data from the lamoda-online-shop (https://www.lamoda.ru/)
+Inserting the extracted data into the database (PostgreSQL)
+to be continued...